 Bronze ritual staff finial with twin-dragon decoration, discovered on Mt.
 Dainichi, Toyama Prefecture (Collection of the Toyama Prefectural Tateyama Museum)

-I am Yasuhiko Takano, Director of the Toyama Prefectural Tateyama Museum.In the previous installment, we explored how Tateyama was revered from afar as a sacred mountain during the Nara period.
+Hello everyone, I am Yasuhiko Takano, Director of the Toyama Prefectural Tateyama Museum.In the previous installment, we explored how Tateyama was revered from afar as a sacred mountain during the Nara period.
 This time, we turn to the Heian period to see how Tateyama’s religious character further evolved.

 The Emergence of Oyama Deity

 During the Heian period, the deity of Tateyama was gradually incorporated into the state religious system as a guardian of the nation.
 In the historical chronicle Nihon Sandai Jitsuroku, an entry dated 863 (Jōgan 5) records that Oyama Deity was granted the court rank of Junior Fifth Rank, marking the first appearance of Tateyama’s god in official documents.Later, the Engishiki—completed in 927—lists seven shrines in Niikawa District, including Oyama Shrine.
 These records indicate that, by the Heian period, the deity of Tateyama had been formally recognized and worshipped as a state deity.
+However, it remains unclear whether the Oyama Shrine of that era stood in the same location as the present shrine.

 A Ritual Staff Finial Discovered on Mt.
 Dainichi